 During the 1840s and 1850s, the Lewis home served as part of the Underground Railroad.
 He often helped Freedom Seekers like Nathaniel Booth from Virginia, who arrived in Lowell in 1844.

-Walker Lewis was baptized in the LDS Church by Parley P. Pratt in 1843 (Lowell) and was ordained an elder (priest) by William Smith, younger brother of Joseph Smith by 1844.
-Lewis was one of the few black Mormons in the clergy; the other known elder was Elijah Abel, ordained by Joseph Smith.
+Walker Lewis was baptized in the LDS Church by Parley P. Pratt in 1843 and was ordained an elder by William Smith, younger brother of Joseph Smith by 1844.
+Lewis was one of the few black Mormons in the clergy.
+The other known black elder was Elijah Abel, ordained by Joseph Smith.

-Walker Lewis died on October 26, 1856, Lowell, Massachusetts from tuberculosis and was buried in the Lew/Lewis Family Plot at the Lowell Cemetery.
+Walker Lewis died from tuberculosis on October 26, 1856, in Lowell, Massachusetts and was buried in the Lew/Lewis Family Plot at the Lowell Cemetery.